fauna/js-sample-app/README.md

         endpoint for your preferred region group.
 For example, to use the US region group, use `cloud-us`.

     The command requires an email and password login.
-If you log in to the Fauna using GitHub or Netlify, you can enable email and password login using the [Forgot Password](https://dashboard.fauna.com/forgot-password) workflow.
+If you log in to Fauna using GitHub or Netlify, you can enable email and password login using the [Forgot Password](https://dashboard.fauna.com/forgot-password) workflow.